holmdk/holmdk.github.io/_posts/2020-04-02-video_prediction.md

 ## Frame Prediction
 Frame prediction is inherently different from the original tasks of seq2seq such as machine translation.
 This is due to the fact, that RNN modules (LSTM) in the encoder and decoder use fully-connected layers to encode and decode word embeddings (which are represented as vectors).
-If you need a primer on LSTM, please read this excellent blog post: https://colah.github.io/posts/2015-08-Understanding-LSTMs/
+If you need a primer on LSTM, please read this [excellent blog post](https://colah.github.io/posts/2015-08-Understanding-LSTMs/).

 Once we are dealing with frames we have 2D tensors, and to encode and decode these in a sequential nature we need an extension of the original seq2seq models using LSTMs.